changyue-fps/hogsmeade-hoard/README.md

 **Signup page**: For user to enter information to signup.

 **Shop pages**: A shop page include an introduction of the shop and a list of all merchandise available in that shop.
 Each merchaandise can be clicked to view details.
-- Shops includes Honeyduke, Weasleys' Wizard Wheezes, Zonko's Joke Shop, Scrivenshaft's Quill Shop
+- Shops includes Honeydukes, Weasleys' Wizard Wheezes, Zonko's Joke Shop, Scrivenshaft's Quill Shop

 **Merchandise Details page**: This page includes the merchandise images, descriptions and price.